Building a retail sales team that performs well, lasts long, and represents your brand with pride isn’t easy.

 2. Build a Culture of Empowerment

-At Oscar Isberian Rugs, the staff aren’t burdened by rigid scripts or approval chains.
-The company culture is built around confidence, autonomy, and problem-solving, which allows every team member to act quickly in the customer’s best interest without needing to check with a manager.
+At Oscar Isberian Rugs, the staff isn’t burdened by rigid scripts or approval chains.
+The company culture is built around confidence, autonomy, and problem-solving, allowing every team member to act quickly in the customer’s best interest without checking with a manager.

 In practice, this looks like:

 When employees are trusted to take initiative, they deliver faster, better service, and feel more connected to their role.
-It’s important to build confidence through training, then give your team the space to act because empowered staff create empowered customer experiences.
+It’s important to build confidence through training, then give your team the space to act.
+Empowered staff creates empowered customer experiences

-3. Empower Your Team to Lead with Ownership During Every Interaction
+3. Encourage Your Team to Lead with Ownership

-At Oscar Isberian Rugs, sales team members act as personal guides throughout the entire purchasing process.
+At Oscar Isberian Rugs, the sales team acts as a personal guide throughout the purchasing process.
 From first contact through in-home trials, delivery coordination, and final decisions, one person remains the constant point of communication.
 This approach cuts down confusion and keeps the experience personal, consistent, and efficient.

-Encouraging this kind of ownership helps your team work more confidently and effectively.
-Invest time in training your team to manage multiple touchpoints and trust them to make decisions in real time.
+Encouraging this kind of ownership helps your sales team work more confidently and effectively.
+Invest time in training your team to manage multiple touchpoints, and trust them to make real-time decisions.
 When team members own their relationships from start to finish, customers feel taken care of, and your store runs with fewer handoffs, mistakes, or missed opportunities.

 4. Instill Pride of Place Through Product Storytelling

 At Oscar Isberian Rugs, the showroom is a carefully curated space that reflects the artistry and history of the products on display.
-The team pays close attention to every detail, from the way rugs are folded and placed to the atmosphere of the room during client visits and events.
+The team pays close attention to every detail, from the way rugs are folded and placed to the room’s atmosphere during client visits and events.

 This pride in presentation comes from a deep respect for the product and the stories it carries.
 It’s a mindset that elevates the retail experience for both the team and the customer.